CAH may be diagnosed before a baby is born, during childhood or later in life.

 - Physical exam.
 If the doctor suspects CAH based on a physical exam and symptoms, the next step is to confirm the diagnosis with blood and urine tests.

 - Blood and urine tests.
 These tests look for abnormal levels of hormones produced by the adrenal glands.

 - Gene testing.
 In older children and young adults, genetic testing may be needed to diagnose CAH.

 - Testing to determine a child's sex.
 In female infants who have severe ambiguous genitalia, tests can be done to analyze chromosomes to identify genetic sex.
 Also, pelvic ultrasound can be used to identify the presence of female reproductive structures such as the uterus and ovaries.

-Your doctor will likely refer your child to a specialist in childhood hormonal issues (pediatric endocrinologist) for treatment of congenital adrenal hyperplasia.
-The health care team may also include other specialists, such as urologists, psychologists and geneticists, as needed.
+Your doctor will likely refer your child to a doctor who specializes in childhood hormonal issues (pediatric endocrinologist) for treatment of CAH.
+The health care team may also include other specialists, such as urologists, psychologists and geneticists.

 Medications may include:

 - Mineralocorticoids to replace aldosterone to help retain salt and get rid of excess potassium

 Monitoring the effectiveness of medication includes regularly scheduled: